drozd324/GPU_Delaunay_Triangulation/thesis.typ

 		@DiscComGeom.
 	] <triangulation_def>

 	This is a somewhat technical but precise definition.
-The most imortant point in @triangulation_def is that it is a _maximal_ set of noncrossing egdes which for us means that we will not have any other shapes than triangles int this structure.
+The most important point in @triangulation_def is that it is a _maximal_ set of noncrossing egdes which for us means that we will not have any other shapes than triangles in this structure.

 	#subpar.grid(
 		figure(image("images/triangulation1.png", width: 80%), caption: [